You’ve got questions?

 What is the Regulatory Programs Recovery Fee?

-This is a regulatory programs recovery fee collected by T-Mobile to recover their compliance costs as well as charges imposed on T-Mobile by other carriers for delivery of calls between networks and by 3rd parties for certain network facilities and services.
+This is a regulatory programs recovery fee we collect on behalf of T-Mobile to recover their compliance costs as well as charges imposed on T-Mobile by other carriers for delivery of calls between networks and by 3rd parties for certain network facilities and services.
 This fee is never pro-rated and is applied to every line of service that has been active for any portion of the billing cycle.
-The Unlimited 4G plan is fee inclusive.

 I called T-Mobile and they said they didn’t know who I was!